kryptokrona/kryptokrona-docs/docs/guides/mining/XMR-Stak-Linux-Guide.md

 9. XMR-Stak will now be located in `/home/user/xmr-stak/build/bin`

-10. In the terminal, type- (install it if it's not installed)-
+10. In the terminal, type- (install it if it's not already)-

     `ccmake ..`